djsperka/vsg-progs/AlertRig/src/fixstim/README.txt

 with one of white, black, gray, red, green or blue, or as a custom color by giving an rgb triplet (r/g/b), where each of r, g, and b are integers in [0, 255].

-DUAL VSG options

-Cool dual VSG options.
-The first option is required - it tells us how much the coordinate offset is between the master and slave screen.
-The DMV options allow you to specify what you want to display on either, or both, screens.
-When used, these options indicate the 'active screen' - the next stimulus type (COASTHg) will be applied to that screen.
-If a fixpt has (not) been specified, then it will (will not) be applied to that screen as well.
-There can be different stimulus sets on the master and slave screens.
-Alternatively, you may specify a stimulus set for the master but none for the slave.
-In this case the slave will display only the fixation point.
-Similarly you can specify a stimulus set for the slave but not the master.

--r offset_filename
-                      When using a dual VSG setup you have to provide a text file that contains the offsets for stuff on the slave screen.
--D
-                      Dual - put stim set on both master and slave -M
-                      Master only - put stim on master.
--V
-                      Slave only - put stim on slave.

--K		              attempt to synchronize master and slave VSG cards.
-					  Obviously this has no meaning (and will cause failure) on a machine with only one VSG card.
-It is of marginal utility on a machine with two such cards, and use of this has largely been dropped.

--t					  stim time (sec) (dualstim only).
-This value is converted to
-					  frames, and stimuli are visible on screen for that many frames (unless switched off early).

 Grating specification